AdrianSzklarski/PROJECT_analysis_of_algorithms_using_probablisitic_models/README.md

 **Directory: Algorithms**
 1. BigO
 2. Algorithm for solving tasks in General Physics based on a simple example of a bullet for a black powder weapon.
-Solution using Python, C and Matlab.
+Solution using Python, C and Matlab
+3. Calculation of the maximum pressure inside the fuel tank of a rocket missile, Python

 <br>